UNDER CONSTRUCTION

 Governor Hayes held the groundbreaking ceremony for the Lunatic Asylum.
 Several weeks later, ground broke for the imbecile asylum directly across the street (West Broad).

 These two enormous asylums were issued every inch of that ridge (about 1.5 miles long, by about one mile deep) that overlooked Columbus.
-Because of its view, this was by far the most valuable land on Sullivant's Hill.
+Because of its view, this was the most valuable land on Sullivant's Hill.

 Interestingly, when I-71 construction excavated that east side asylum site in the 1960s, hundreds of bodies were uncovered.
 Dr. Awl was known for medical experimentation, the dream job for an insane doctor running Ohio's lunatic and imbecile asylums.